LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-01-29-practical-MCMC-intro.md

   - MCMC
   - Introductory
 #   - category2
+manual_prev_url: /posts/2025/01/2025-01-28-rejection-sampling/
+manual_prev_title: "Rejection Sampling"
+manual_next_url: /posts/2025/02/2025-02-01-mcmc-guide/
+manual_next_title: "Markov Chain (+) Monte Carlo methods"

 ---

-In this post I'm going to try to give an intuitive intro into the Metropolis-Hastings algorithm without getting bogged down in much of the math to show the utility of this method.
+In this post, I'm going to try to give an intuitive intro into the **Metropolis-Hastings algorithm** without getting bogged down in much of the math to show the utility of this method.

-Metropolis-Hastings (or more truthfully the subsequent MCMC field) is one of the most successful analytical methods that statisticians have ever used and is the bench mark for all future analysis methods that we will explore.
-I am basing this tutorial on various sources such as:
+**Metropolis-Hastings** (or more truthfully, the subsequent **MCMC** field) is one of the most successful analytical methods that statisticians have ever used and is the **benchmark** for all future analysis methods that we will explore.
+I am basing this tutorial on various sources, such as:
 - 📝 [A Conceptual Introduction to Markov Chain Monte Carlo Methods](https://arxiv.org/abs/1909.12313) - Joshua S. Speagle
 - 🌐 [Markov chain Monte Carlo sampling](https://astrowizici.st/teaching/phs5000/5/) - Andy Casey
-- 🌐 The wikipedia page on this topic is also very good [Metropolis–Hastings algorithm](https://en.wikipedia.org/wiki/Metropolis%E2%80%93Hastings_algorithm)
+- 🌐 The Wikipedia page on this topic is also very good: [Metropolis–Hastings algorithm](https://en.wikipedia.org/wiki/Metropolis%E2%80%93Hastings_algorithm)
 - ▶️ [Understanding Metropolis-Hastings algorithm](https://youtu.be/0lpT-yveuIA) - [Machine Learning TV](https://www.youtube.com/@MachineLearningTV)
 - ▶️ [The algorithm that (eventually) revolutionized statistics - #SoMEpi](https://youtu.be/Jr1GdNI3Vfo) - [Very Normal](https://www.youtube.com/@very-normal)
-    - I particularly meshed with this one, so if this post seems too similar... sorry 😬
+    - I particularly **connected** with this one, so if this post seems too similar... sorry 😬
-    - Although I was able to get my own algorithm to work 😬 (although I have no idea why my man went straight to 12 parameters...)
+    - Although I was able to get my own algorithm to work 😬 (I have no idea why he went straight to 12 parameters...)
 - ▶️ [Metropolis-Hastings - VISUALLY EXPLAINED!](https://youtu.be/oX2wIGSn4jY) - [Kapil Sachdeva](https://www.youtube.com/@KapilSachdeva)
 - 🌐 [The Metropolis-Hastings algorithm](https://blog.djnavarro.net/posts/2023-04-12_metropolis-hastings/) - [Danielle Navarro](https://djnavarro.net/)
 - 🌐 [Why Metropolis–Hastings Works](https://gregorygundersen.com/blog/2019/11/02/metropolis-hastings/) - [Gregory Gundersen](https://gregorygundersen.com/)

-If you don't like/mesh well with how I explain the concepts below, absolutely head over to any of these resources.
+If you don't like or **connect** well with how I explain the concepts below, absolutely head over to any of these resources.
 They do widely vary in rigor and presentation method but are all great.

 And the style of my GIFs is inspired by this video [PDF Sampling: MCMC - Metropolis-Hastings algorithm](https://youtu.be/zL2lg_Nfi80) - [Ridlo W. Wibowo](https://www.youtube.com/@ridlowibowo08)

+---

 ## Table of Contents
 - [Motivation](#motivation)